 You can keep your various listings accurate and updated, and catch any duplicates.

-There’s also review management that includes review sentiment and trends.
+There’s also review management which includes review sentiment and trends.
 Alerts and notifications can be used to stay up-to-date on new reviews.

 Moz Local also helps you publish new updates with a Google and Facebook integration.